Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Methodology

-This factorisation (i) separates representation learning, (ii) enforces an explicit five-dimensional code interpretable by a domain expert, and (iii) applies physics constraints only at the final layer, thereby minimising auto-differentiation overhead.

-\subsection{The Causal Transformer Encoder $f_{\theta}$}
+\subsection{The Causal Transformer Encoder}

-The encoder converts the raw window, denoted by $\mathbf y_{t-L:t-1}$, into a dense vector $\mathbf{z}_t\in\mathbb{R}^{d}$, where $d$ is the dimension of the latent embedding, that summarises all past information.
+The encoder converts the raw window, denoted by $\mathbf y_{t-L:t-1}$, into a dense vector $\mathbf{z}_t\in\mathbb{R}^{d}$, where $d$ is the dimension of the latent embedding, summarizing all past information.
 The encoder consists of the following layers:

-\subsubsection{1.
-Initial Token Embedding:}
+\subsubsection{Initial Token Embedding:}

 Let